c-blake/nio/db-bench.md

 0.08user 0.03system 0:00.12elapsed 100%CPU (0avgtext+0avgdata 783212maxresident)k
 0inputs+0outputs (0major+12329minor)pagefaults 0swaps
 ```
-Note that 783 MiB is much less than 5 GiB because only two 390 MiB iles need be
+Note that 783 MiB is much less than 5 GiB because only two 390 MiB files need be
 paged in.
 The fact that all pagefaults are minor tells us this was DRAM only.
 The fact that there were 12329 (\*4=49316) and not 783212 (./4=195803) tells us
 the kernel was paging in about 4 pages at a time.
 That might be boostable with